munificent/craftinginterpreters/book/statements-and-state.md

 </aside>

-Once a variable exists, we need a way to look it up.
+So, to keep the two modes consistent, we'll allow it (at least for global variables).
+Once a variable exists, we need a way to look it up:

 ^code environment-get